howl-editor/howl/site/source/doc/api/config.md

 Note that internally the values are organized within scopes and layers, but this convenient API is available on [buffer] and [mode] objects.
-[Proxy](#proxy) objects, described below are used to build the convinience API.
+[Proxy](#proxy) objects, described below are used to build the convenience API.

 _See also_: